USEPA/EPA_Non-geo_Metadata_Editor/README.md

 ## Project setup

+For non-official use, you may want to use your own ESRI app id by updating it in `EsriAuth.vue` and ensure local URLs are registered in your ESRI app config at https://developers.arcgis.com .

-By default non-production builds target deployment to root folder and production builds target `/epa-open-data-metadata-editor` folder.
+By default, build targets deployment to root folder and EPA build targets `/epa-open-data-metadata-editor` folder.
 Please modify `vue.config.js` to change this behavior.

 ```
 yarn install